Engineering consultancy and reduces business rates with RVA Surveyors

 The Client

-Located at Pipers Wood Industrial Park, Waterberry Drive, Waterlooville, the client is a specialist in precision engineering, supplying high-quality components to various industries.
-Their facility includes a combination of workshop space, office areas, and staff amenities.
+Located at Pipers Wood Industrial Park, Waterberry Drive, Waterlooville, the client is a specialist in precision engineering and supplies high-quality components to various industries.
+Their facility includes a mix of workshop space, office areas, and staff amenities.

-Given the nature of their work, they understand the importance of accuracy, something that should also apply to their business rates valuation.
-Ensuring they were only being charged for the space they actually used was a key concern.
+Given the nature of their work, the client understands the importance of accuracy.
+This attention to detail extends to their business rates valuation, as they wanted to ensure they were only charged for the space they actually used.
+Ensuring an accurate valuation was a top priority.

 The Problem

-The Valuation Office Agency (VOA’s) previous assessment had overestimated the total floor area of the property.
-Several structural elements were incorrectly included in the measured space, inflating the recorded size and leading to a high business rates valuation.
+The Valuation Office Agency (VOA) had overestimated the total floor area of the property.
+Several structural elements were mistakenly included in the measured space, which inflated the recorded size and led to a higher business rates valuation.

-Additionally, non-usable areas, such as staff toilets, had been factored into the calculation despite not being part of the operational workspace.
-Due to these discrepancies, the client was paying more in business rates than they should have been.
+Moreover, non-usable areas, such as staff toilets, were factored into the assessment, even though they were not part of the operational workspace.
+Consequently, the client had been overpaying in business rates.

 The Solution

-RVA Surveyors conducted a detailed inspection of the premises, carefully measuring each section to determine the correct floor area.
-The inspection confirmed that structural elements throughout the unit had been mistakenly included in the previous assessment, and the recorded size needed to be adjusted.
-Our measurements also ensured that non-operational spaces, such as the staff toilets, were excluded from the valuation.
+RVA Surveyors conducted a thorough inspection of the premises.
+We carefully measured each section of the property to determine the correct floor area.
+Our inspection revealed that structural elements throughout the unit had been mistakenly included in the previous assessment, requiring adjustments to the recorded size.
+Additionally, we excluded non-operational spaces, such as staff toilets, from the valuation.

-With the revised figures verified, RVA submitted a ‘Check’ in the Check, Challenge, Appeal (CCA) process to the VOA, providing updated floor plans and a breakdown of the corrected areas.
-This evidence clearly demonstrated the discrepancies in the previous assessment and supported a fairer valuation based on the actual usable space within the property.
+After verifying the revised figures, we submitted a ‘Check’ in the Check, Challenge, Appeal (CCA) process to the VOA.
+We provided updated floor plans and a detailed breakdown of the corrected areas.
+This evidence clearly highlighted the discrepancies in the previous assessment and supported a fairer valuation based on the actual usable space.

 The Outcome

-The VOA accepted the revised measurements, leading to a reduction in the property’s assessed size and a decrease in the client’s business rates.
-By ensuring the valuation accurately reflected the space in use, the client avoided unnecessary overpayments in the future.
+The VOA accepted the revised measurements, which led to a reduction in the property’s assessed size and a decrease in the client’s business rates.
+By ensuring the valuation accurately reflected the space in use, the client successfully avoided unnecessary overpayments in the future.

-The updated assessment provided the client with confidence that their business rates were now based on a precise and fair valuation.
+Furthermore, the updated assessment gave the client confidence that their business rates were now based on a precise and fair valuation.

 Savings achieved: £3,100